-If Assistant Chief Defender or Chief Defender declines to reassign, client WILL be informed about Marsden motion remedies and WILL also be advised about right to appeal decision directly to the County Manager's Office, and thereafter the right to seek Mediation and, at any time, the right to pursue a complaint to the California State Bar.
-Complaint forms will be distributed upon request.
+If Assistant Chief Defender or Chief Defender declines to reassign, client will be informed about Marsden motion remedies and will also be advised about right to appeal decision directly to the County Manager's Office, and thereafter the right to seek Mediation and, at any time, the right to pursue a complaint to the California State Bar.
+Complaint forms will be provided in person and on the website.
 The ODs are trained to inform clients that they always have a right to request a Marsden motion at any stage of the proceedings, and clients are uniformly told about the right to a Marsden motion at every stage of the complaint process.